 All School Musical

 Performed in the spring, the All School Musical is open to any Center student from third grade through eighth grade.
+All students must be registered for a class at the CTA in order to participate!
 No auditions are necessary and all members are guaranteed participation.

 High School Musical